Olinda Precinct Project

-Stage 5: Supporting a new café to open on site (planning underway)
+Stage 5: Supporting a new food and beverage offering to open on site (planning underway)

-In the development of the Olinda Precinct Plan our community told us they would like to have a café or something similar at the Olinda Precinct, so we're planning to invite expressions of interest for a new food and beverage operator to use the footprint of the former golf clubhouse.
+In the development of the Olinda Precinct Plan our community told us they would like to have a food and beverage offering at the Olinda Precinct, so we're planning to invite expressions of interest for a new operator to use the footprint of the former golf clubhouse.
 Watch this space for updates on when the EOI process will open.

-Stage 6: Australian Garden rebuild at the Dandenong Ranges Botanic Garden (planning underway)
+Stage 6: Australian Garden rebuild at the Dandenong Ranges Botanic Garden (construction underway)

 A stunning Chelsea Flower Show winning garden is coming to the Dandenong Ranges Botanic Garden, right next to the Olinda Precinct.
 The new garden will provide more opportunities for the community to connect with nature, featuring rare native Australian plant species.